Skip to navigation Skip to content

 As Tanya used a private vehicle to transport a passenger qualified for ABSTUDY Fares Allowance for the journey, Tanya is eligible for:

-• the relevant rate of MVA, and
+• the standard rate of MVA, and

 • an additional $0.0063 per kilometre for the distance James was transported